ISO Cleanliness Guidelines for Hydraulic & Lube Oils

 A Cleanliness Code is great, but why do these numbers really matter?
 Won't the contaminant be visible in the oil?

-The reality is that 4, 6 and 14 micron particles simply cannot be seen with the naked eye.
-In fact, it’s not until particles get as large as 40-50 microns that we can see them without a microscope.
+The reality is that 4, 6, and 14-micron particles simply cannot be seen with the naked eye.
+In fact, it's not until particles get as large as 40-50 microns that we can see them without a microscope.
 By the time you can see contaminants in your oil, the oil cleanliness has well exceeded what the oil laboratories particle counter can count.
 This effectively means your oil is not meeting standards and is TOO DIRTY.

 How Clean Should Your Oil Be?
 Set Your Targets.